-My work day ended around 4 pm yesterday and I had a meeting to get to by 6.
+One November day back in 2016, my work day ended around 4 pm and I had a meeting to get to by 6.
 I was hungry, but there weren’t any leftovers hanging around to heat up.
 I opened the refrigerator rather glumly, not expecting any great revelations.
 Then I realized there was a package of quality Italian sausage from the market just waiting to be cooked.

 Before I knew it, the oven was pre-heating to 350℉, I’d browned the sausage, par-cooked some tiny potatoes in the microwave for a couple of minutes (oops, one exploded; should have pricked them with a fork first!) and cut two small onions into pieces.
 Another survey of the refrigerator yielded the last of a package of fresh thyme … not quite so fresh any more, but still acceptable.
 Oh, and I chopped a red chili pepper into chunks too, for a hit of piquancy and vibrant colour.